appbaseio/esc/phrase-search/introduction.md

 ### How to build a search bar using Elasticsearch to match phrases?

-While building a search engine for your e-commerce app, user data, or any structured data set many times we need to match all the query terms in their relative position.
+While building a search engine for your e-commerce app, user data, or any structured data set many times you need to match all the query terms in their relative position.
 This is the case where entities like "quick brown dog", where the three terms individually don’t convey the same meaning as the three of them concatenated in this order.

 In this chapter we’re going to build phrase search engine using Hackernews dataset.